ProfRandom/WCB-Canon/Extant_Files/Binaries 1 - Principles and Properties.md

 **Major Topics:**
 - Defines the **fundamental geometric and mass relationships** governing all binary and barycentric systems in the WCB framework.
 - Establishes nine primary **dimensional parameters** describing the separations between the two bodies and their barycenter:
- - **System dimensions (Tₘᵢₙ, 𝒜, Tₘₐₓ)** — minimum, average, and maximum separations between the two bodies.
+ - **System dimensions (Tₘᵢₙ, A, Tₘₐₓ)** — minimum, average, and maximum separations between the two bodies.
  - **Primaron dimensions (Pₘᵢₙ, Pₐᵥg, Pₘₐₓ)** — corresponding distances of the primaron from the barycenter.
  - **Secondron dimensions (Sₘᵢₙ, Sₐᵥg, Sₘₐₓ)** — distances of the secondron from the barycenter.
 - Introduces the **mass-fraction system**:
  - **μ = M₂ / (M₁ + M₂)** — secondron mass fraction (defines the primaron’s barycentric orbit).
  - **ν = M₁ / (M₁ + M₂)** — primaron mass fraction (defines the secondron’s barycentric orbit).
- - Demonstrates that **Pₐᵥg = μ 𝒜** and **Sₐᵥg = ν 𝒜**, preserving μ + ν = 1.
+ - Demonstrates that **Pₐᵥg = μ A** and **Sₐᵥg = ν A**, preserving μ + ν = 1.
 - Defines the complementary **simple mass ratios** for direct comparison:
  - **ϱ = M₂ / M₁** (secondron-to-primaron ratio).
  - **φ = M₁ / M₂** (primaron-to-secondron ratio).
  - Relates these to the barycentric fractions through μ = ϱ / (1 + ϱ) and ν = φ / (1 + φ).
-- Derives complete expressions for all nine binary dimensions as functions of 𝒜, e, μ, and ν, establishing the standard WCB notation for barycentric geometry.
+- Derives complete expressions for all nine binary dimensions as functions of A, e, μ, and ν, establishing the standard WCB notation for barycentric geometry.
 - Provides **eccentricity equivalences** for any paired parameter set and introduces the **Crux Metric (é)** — a measure of orbital tangency and mass asymmetry, identifying the threshold at which primaron and secondron orbits adjoin.
 - Demonstrates limiting cases (hierarchical vs. co-dominant) and applies the framework to the **Sun–Earth** system as validation.